Are you a foodie who has a sweet tooth? Traditional Spanish food is fantastic, and authentic Spanish desserts in Spain are to die for!

 19. ROSQUILLAS DE SEMANA SANTA – Spanish Easter donoughts

-Rosquillas are the famous Spanish Easter donuts and the most typically Spanish desserts during the Holy Week.
+Rosquillas are the famous Spanish Easter donuts and the most typical Spanish desserts during the Holy Week.

 Fluffy Spanish rosquillas are prepared with fresh orange juice and lemon rid but without yeast.